 “Sleep is really great.
 I find if I don’t get enough sleep I’m quite grumpy.
 I could drop below a certain threshold of sleep, although I would be awake more hours I would get less done because my mental acuity would be affected.”

-Musk usually skips his breakfast to save time although he will occasionally grab a coffee and an omelet.
+Musk usually skips his breakfast to save time although he will occasionally grab a coffee and an omelette.
 Another daily habit that he’ll always find time for a cold shower, which he attributes to the source of many ideas.
 He tries to multi-task everything like running on a treadmill while watching television.
 He also takes a keen interest in dabbling in karate, taekwondo, judo and Brazilian jiu-jitsu.

 Elon Musk is efficient and he wants his team to be efficient.
 At the office, Musk is spending 80% of his time trying to engineer and design the next-gen product and the other 20% of his day consists of face-to-face meetings, which he hates it.
 In a 2018 mail sent out to Tesla employees, Musk gave recommendations for conducting meetings efficiently,